Ramsey, 46, spent his first 18 years in Marietta, Georgia. He accepted a scholarship to the University of Tennessee in Knoxville.

 While at the University of Tennessee, Ramsey served as the editorial cartoonist for The Daily Beacon, the University of Tennessee’s daily student newspaper.
 Ramsey also won The John Locher Memorial Award, awarded to the top collegiate cartoonist in America.
 Since his graduation from UT in 1991, Ramsey‘s cartoons have appeared in USA Today, Newsweek, U.S. News and World Report, The Chicago Tribune, The New York Times and 450 other newspapers.
 His work has also been seen on CNN and CSPAN.
-He’s currently the radio host of the Marshall Ramsey Show on the SuperTalk Mississippi network and the part-time cartoonist for The Clarion-Ledger.
+He’s currently the radio host of Now You’re Talking with Marshall Ramsey on Mississippi Public Broadcasting and the part-time cartoonist for The Clarion-Ledger.
 His work is also syndicated nationally by Creators Syndicate.
 He also owns Tiny Wheels Media, a company that provides humorous and inspirational content.
 Ramsey was named a Pulitzer Finalist in 2002 and 2006.

 Ramsey has also illustrated seven children’s books for his cousin, financial expert Dave Ramsey (five of which appeared in Chick-fil-a kid’s meals) and has illustrated Nobody’s Poet for chef and author Robert St. John.
 He has published two cartoon collections, Marshall Ramsey’s Greatest Hits and 10!
 A Ten-Year Celebration.
-His current book, Fried Chicken & Wine, is a local bestseller.
+His current books, Fried Chicken & Wine and Banjo’s Dream, are local bestsellers.

 Ramsey, his wife and three sons live in Mississippi, the greatest state for politics and raising a family.